 Which of the two has sufficient clout to rein in corruption, particularly in government procurement contracts, so that revenues are not squandered on unnecessary ‘expenses’ but are put to work on creating meaningful employment and stimulating further the agriculture and manufacturing sectors?

-Nigeria has no shortage of very capable men and women who given half a chance and a modicum of power, can begin the turn the country around and give the millions of ordinary people a new hope for a better tomorrow.
+Nigeria has no shortage of very capable men and women who given half a chance and a modicum of power, can begin to turn the country around and give the millions of ordinary people new hope for a better tomorrow.

-What it boils down to is which of the two can really call the shots and rule in the name of the people, rather than represent powerful vested interests, local and foreign?
+What it boils down to is, which of the two candidates can really call the shots and rule in the name of the people, rather than represent powerful vested interests, local and foreign?

 Over its short history as an independent nation, Nigeria has often stood expectations on their heads and taken observers and commentators by surprise.
-Many see this election as no more than an internal slug-fest – but it could prove a turning point and provide the foundation for the Nigerian genius to finally find is wings.
+Many see this election as no more than an internal slugfest – but it could prove a turning point and provide the foundation for the Nigerian genius to finally blossom.
 Africa will be watching and waiting.
+NA